Poisson cohomology, Koszul duality, and Batalin-Vilkovisky algebras: Deformation quantization

 Recall that for a Poisson algebra $A$ with bracket $\{-,-\}$, its {\it deformation quantization}, denoted by $A_{\hbar}$, is a $k[\![\hbar]\!]$-linear associative product (called the {\it star-product}) on $A[\![\hbar]\!]$

 where $\hbar$ is the formal parameter and $\mu_i$ are bilinear operators, satisfying

-In \cite{Kontsevich}, Kontsevich showed that there is a one-to-one correspondence between the equivalence classes of the star-products and the equivalence classes of Poisson algebra structures on $A[\![\hbar]\!]$, where $A$ is the algebra of smooth functions on the manifold.
-He also constructed an explicit $L_\infty$-quasiisomorphism from the space of polyvector fields to the Hochschild cochain complex; via this map, the Poisson bivector $\hbar\pi$ on $A[\![\hbar]\!]$ gives rise to a star-product on $A[\![\hbar]\!]$, which is called {\it Kontsevich's deformation quantization}.
+In \cite{Kontsevich}, Kontsevich constructed, for $A$ being the algebra of smooth functions on a Poisson manifold, an explicit $L_\infty$-quasiisomorphism from the space of polyvector fields to the Hochschild cochain complex of $A$, and therefore there is a one-to-one correspondence between the equivalence classes of star-products and the equivalence classes of Poisson algebra structures on $A[\![\hbar]\!]$.
+Thus via Kontsevich's map, the Poisson bivector $\hbar\pi$ on $A[\![\hbar]\!]$ gives a star-product on $A[\![\hbar]\!]$, which is called {\it Kontsevich's deformation quantization}.